hunterdyar/IMMGuidebook/content/csharp/fundamentals/hierarchial-data-structures.md

 I can refer to the information at any point on the hierarchy. (model or material or color or r).
 What I am referring to will include the collection of all of the data pieces contained within it.
 Many computer languages use dots as the grammar that says "the right side of this dot is a property of the thing on the left side of this dot".

 It's data all the way down!
-That's hierarchial data structures!
+That's Hierarchical data structures!

 ### It can't actually just contain other things all the way down, eventually it has to be something.